YEAR FOUR: AUTUMN TERM

-Habitats and digestive systems were the dual studies in our Science work and we centred this work upon a huge Digestion Theme Day in addition to our weekly sessions - considering how Tudor diet and approaches to health caused significant problems at the time!
+Teeth and digestive systems were the dual studies in our Science work and we centred this work upon a huge Digestion Theme Day in addition to our weekly sessions - considering how Tudor diet and approaches to health caused significant problems at the time!
 Often gruesome - but always interesting!
 Whilst in Religious Education we considered the special relationship between Jewish people and God and what are the most signficant aspects of the Nativity for Christians today.
 We were learning terms for clothing during our French work this term and in particular applying our work on verbs and nouns within this.